|Ответить | Перейти к списку сообщений | Предыдущее сообщение | Следующее сообщение | Предыдущее в ветке | Следующее в ветке|

 Following the discovery of a Roman bronze lamp (https://skfb.ly/o6Fvn), with its preserved contents, in the Azé Cave (France), we are looking for documentation on Roman bronze lamps discovered in caves, whatever the country, in order to make a bibliographic synthesis.
 We are also looking for publications on cave sanctuaries during the Roman period and especially the 1st Century BC and the 1st Century AD.

-We invite you to submit your article to this special collection, which focuses on the current state of planetary cave science, including:
+We invite you to submit your article to this special collection, which

 If you have questions or concerns, please reach out to us (addresses available through Internet search).
 Please feel free to share this information with anyone else who may be interested.
 We look forward to highlighting your work.